WWE Hall of Fame (2022): Background

 On March 7, Bleacher Report and WWE announced that Vader would be inducted into the WWE Hall of Fame Class of 2022 posthumously.
 On March 14, Complex.com and WWE announced that Queen Sharmell would be inducted into the Class of 2022.
 The announcement of Sharmell's induction was met with widespread mixed reactions as fans either reacted positively to the news while others criticized the choice citing her lack of credentials within WWE and World Championship Wrestling (WCW).

 On March 25, FoxSports.com and WWE announced that former WWE wrestler Shad Gaspard would be receiving the Warrior Award posthumously, with his wife Siliana and son Aryeh accepting the award.
 On March 28, David Shoemaker of The Ringer and WWE announced that The Steiner Brothers (Scott Steiner and Rick Steiner) would be inducted into the WWE Hall of Fame Class of 2022.
 For the first time in 6 years, no Legacy Wing inductions took place.

-With an unprecedented induction that displayed his various Deadman genres on mannequins, Calaway made a 137-minute speech that opened with a 10-minute, emotional standing ovation from the live audience that brought Calaway to tears.
+With an unprecedented induction that displayed his various Deadman genres on mannequins, Calaway's speech opened with a 5-minute, emotional standing ovation from the live audience that brought Calaway to tears.
 Calaway's speech, hailed by media outlets as matchless and beyond compare, shared his collection of life philosophies for success.